Ahead of the Supreme Court’s Roe decision, social media is rife with anti-abortion misinformation

 Misleading anti-abortion propaganda has long presented an obstacle to pregnant people seeking sound legal and medical guidance.
 Tech companies like Facebook, Google, and Twitter have meanwhile been the intermittent targets of criticism for allowing such content to spread.
 Now, with the end of Roe an all-too-real possibility, a growing number of legislators, advocacy groups, medical experts, and media analysts are calling for tech companies to take a more proactive role in flagging or removing abortion-related disinformation.

 Tech companies have limited legal latitude to prohibit anti-abortion groups from publishing online.
 But all have tools at their disposal to mitigate potential confusion.
-Amid the onslaught of COVID-19 disinformation, social media platforms developed various methods to root out non-factual information and redirect users to credible sources, from instituting automatic warning labels to enacting content removal and, in some cases, outright bans of repeat offenders.
+Amid the onslaught of COVID-19 disinformation, social media platforms developed various methods to root out nonfactual information and redirect users to credible sources, from instituting automatic warning labels to enacting content removal and, in some cases, outright bans of repeat offenders.

-Whatever the approach, Google, Facebook, and Twitter all have policies that prohibit the dissemination of misleading or inaccurate health claims.
+Whatever the approach, Google, Facebook, and Twitter all have policies that prohibit the dissemination of misleading and inaccurate health claims.
 It’s up to them to see that those policies get enforced.
 (None of the companies responded to Fast Company‘s requests for comment.)

 Until that happens, it seems that the immediate course of action for abortion rights groups is to open up their open pocketbooks.
 Planned Parenthood Action Fund, NARAL Pro-Choice America, and EMILY’s List have committed $150 million on ads, research, and polling in nine key states ahead of the 2022 midterm elections.